HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 Warm Home Discount 2025 - What You Need to Know.
 Older woman reading an energy bill letter by the window.

-Warm Home Discount (WHD) letters landed on doorsteps across the UK yesterday (9th December 2025), and many disabled people, carers and households with long-term health conditions are anxious to understand what this means for their winter energy bills.
+Warm Home Discount (WHD) letters are sent between late October 2025 and early January 2026, and many disabled people, carers and households with long-term health conditions are anxious to understand what this means for their winter energy bills.
 This updated 2025 guide shows who gets a letter, what the £150 rebate covers, how the eligibility rules work, and what to do if you think the scheme has overlooked you.

 At a Glance